burkfers/qmk_userspace_features/maccel/readme.md

 The graph above shows the acceleration curve.
 You can interpret this graph as follows: the horizontal axis is input velocity (ie. how fast you are physically moving your mouse/trackball/trackpad); the vertical axis is the acceleration factor, which is the factor with which the input speed will be multiplied, resulting in your new output speed on screen.
 You can also understand this as a DPI scaling factor: at the start of the curve the factor is 1, and your mouse sensitivity will be equal to your default DPI setting.
 At the end of the curve, the factor approaches a limit which can be set by the LIMIT variable.
 The limit is 6 in this example and will result in a maximum mouse sensitivity of 6 times your default DPI.

-If you click on the image of the curve, you will be linked to desmos, where you can play around with the variables to understand how each of them affect the shape of the curve.
+If you click on the image of the curve, you will be linked to Desmos, where you can play around with the variables to understand how each of them affect the shape of the curve.
 But in short:

-The TAKEOFF variable controls how smoothly or abrubtly the acceleration curve takes off.
-A higher value will make it take off more abrubtly, a lower value smoothens out the start of the curve.
+The TAKEOFF variable controls how smoothly or abruptly the acceleration curve takes off.
+A higher value will make it take off more abruptly, a lower value smoothens out the start of the curve.

 The GROWTH_RATE variable sets the growth rate of the acceleration curve.
 A lower value will result in a flatter curve which takes longer to reach its LIMIT.
 A higher value will result in a steeper curve, which will reach its LIMIT faster.